spelunky-fyi/modlunky2/README.md

 ## Installation

+Grabbed the latest release from https://github.com/spelunky-fyi/modlunky2/releases .
 Copy the modlunky2.exe to your Spelunky 2 installation directory and run it.
+A terminal will appear with a link to webpage.
+It should be http://127.0.0.1:8040/ .
+Leave this running while you're using the modding UI.

 ## Development